Swarnlataaa/Course_reg_sys/Readme.md

-### How to Rum Online Course Registration Using PHP and Mysql
+### How to Run Online Course Registration Using PHP and Mysql

 - clone this file in your local sysytem </br>
 - Copy onlinecourse and Put this file inside root directory </br>